About: Ilana Schulder, PsyD (She/Her/Hers)

 More about my story

 My background in art influences my work.
 Even as a kid, art served as a precious method of expression and stress relief.
-Creating abstract art is a wonderful outlet for mindfulness.
+Creating abstract art is a wonderful outlet for mindfulness (you can find a portion of one of my abstract paintings above!)
 Just creating brushstrokes and exploring colors is a refreshing and fun respite from our busy lives and digital world.

 I studied Visual Art and Art History in college and illustrated for my college newspaper.
 During my art education, I developed technical skills for creating and observing works that can be appreciated at a surface level and explored for the emotional undercurrents and deeper meaning that inspired them.
 While working with children as an art teacher after graduation, I observed how art also can provide kids with ways to express their emotions and needs nonverbally and connect with others creatively.
 These experiences catalyzed my desire to become a psychologist.
 Whenever I can, I use my experience in the art world to enhance my relationship with clients by encouraging them to express themselves through their own creative outlets, instincts, and talents.
 You never know what gifts you may offer to others – or to yourself – when you take pencil to paper or put your hands on a lump of clay.